Yeshivat He'Atid Is...

 • A personalized blended learning approach which provides students with differentiated instruction thereby creating a more efficient classroom.

 • A manageable increase in class size while dramatically increasing meaningful interactions between teacher and student.

 • By relying on separate fundraising and community efforts, scholarship funds are not built into tuition fees.

 Our model allocates 70-75% of the school’s budget to in-class resources.

 Metrics to Measure Success

 Yeshivat He’Atid helps each child develop to his or her full potential and achieve mastery of each subject.
 A variety of assessments are used to measure student growth, including traditional exams, projects, and data from online learning curricula.
-Teachers use this data to customize student instruction and parents have access to many assessments beyond the traditional report card.
+Teachers use this data to customize student instruction.